 Shifting the balance of power: putting people back in control

-This talk will debate why power should be given to people with a learning disability and/or autism so they can gain more direct control over their own lives.
+This talk debates why power should be given to people with a learning disability and/or autism so they can gain more direct control over their own lives.
 It will also discuss how people with lived experience of learning disability who are at the heart of government policy can help drive future change.

 Speakers: Scott Watkin, Jim Blair and Viki Ainsworth

-Date: Thursday 16th June
+Recorded: Thursday 16th June

 Price: Free